 When you want the juiciest and tender dinner dish for yourself and your loved ones, there is no better option than a ribeye steak.
 Even though there are different rib cuts, my personal favorite has to be the ribeye steak cut.

 It’s because I love the tenderness you get from a perfectly cooked ribeye steak.
-However, if you bought a whole ribeye, chances are, you are struggling with the process of cutting.
+However, if you bought a whole ribeye, chances are, you are struggling with the process of cutting into steaks.

 It can be scary, to be honest.
 What if it gets ruined?

 The thing is, as long as you know the proper way to cut a whole ribeye into steaks, there’s nothing that can go wrong.
 That’s why I’m here.

 How To Cut A Whole Ribeye Into Boneless Steaks

 That’s about it.
 You won’t need anything else to cut a perfect steak from a ribeye rack.

 Step-1: Take your ribeye on the cutting board.
 If you’ve just bought it, it would be wrapped in a plastic cover.
 Cut the plastic bag from one side and let the juice out in your sink.

 Uncover the meat and place it on your cutting board.
 Wear your gloves before touching the meat.